aautio/react-modal-image/CONTRIBUTING.md

 ## Running Tests

-* `yarn test` will run the tests once.
+* `yarn build && yarn test` will run the tests once.

-* `yarn run test:coverage` will run the tests and produce a coverage report in `coverage/`.

-* `yarn run test:watch` will run the tests on every change.

 ## Building

-* `yarn run build` will build the component for publishing to yarn and also bundle the demo app.
+* `yarn build` will build the component for publishing to yarn and also bundle the demo app.

-* `yarn run clean` will delete built resources.
+* `yarn clean` will delete built resources.